tsmx/secure-config/README.md

   };
   ```
 - etc.

+More examples are available in the [full documentation](https://tsmx.net/secure-config/).

 The key length must be 32 bytes!
 The value set in `CONFIG_ENCRYPTION_KEY` has to be:
 - a string of 32 characters length, or